 The Swirly Girls became well-known for their popular “Perfect Ten” pattern, a lap size quilt made from ten fat quarters.
 In addition to quilt patterns, they are licensed designers with Making Memories and have designed a ruler for Creative Grids which will be available in 2012.

 Their contemporary approach to traditional quilting has also led to two fabric lines with Michael Miller Fabrics and The Clubhouse Quilt Club, a progressive quilt program.
-Their first book, “Think Fast!” was released in May, 2011.
-Look for their next book, “Think Fast 2″ in 2013.
+Look for patterns and books from Swirly Girls Design at your local quilt shop.